 As any farmer will readily tell you, the agriculture business has had a tough run.
 Agriculture was once an economic mainstay.
 Turn back the clock to 1950 and the sector employed nearly a fifth of Canada’s work force.
 Today, agriculture accounts for less than 2 percent of the country’s employed workers, while its share of Gross Domestic Product is also a shadow of what it once was.
 Farm prices have languished for decades, as Canada’s population has shifted from rural to urban.
 By the 1990s, North America was losing two acres of productive farmland to development every minute.
 Farmland in America is so beautiful, if you would like to purchase your dream property then you should check out William Pitt, they will be able to help you with your property needs whether it is farmland or a different type of property.
 The farmland in Canada is some of the best quality property on the market…

 How the world has changed for Canada’s farmers in 2013.
 The hottest sector of the country’s real estate market is, you guessed it, farmland.
 The price of farmland in Canada has outpaced both residential and commercial real estate, gaining an average of 12 percent over the last five years.
 In some hotspots, such as southwestern Ontario, the price-per-acre has been going up by as much as 50 percent a year.
-Even pension plans and hedge funds have become players in the pursuit of prime agricultural land, interest that is only sending prices that much higher.
+Even pension plans and hedge funds have become players in the pursuit of prime agricultural land, an interest that is only sending prices that much higher.
 If you’d like to look for Canadian property, whether it be farmland or Burnaby homes for sale, with enough research into different locations and properties you can ensure you will eventually find a property of your dreams.

 If global food prices are any indication, such investments could be a solid bet.
 Over the last decade, global food prices have more than doubled, according to the United Nations FAO Food Price Index, which tracks monthly changes in prices for international food commodities.
 The food riots stemming from that price inflation were part of the spark that set off the Arab Spring.
 So far this year prices have been falling, but they still remain within shouting distance of the record highs reached in 2011.